-There are many checking account options available for businesses, but it can be hard to find a checking account that meets the needs of your business.
-After all, each small business is unique, and so it makes sense that managing your company’s finances doesn’t fit the mold of any one account.
+There are many checking account options available for small businesses, but it can be hard to find a checking account that meets your unique needs.
+Here's how to make the smart decision for your company.

 To meet your financial needs and goals, it may make sense to open multiple checking accounts for your business to help customize your banking experience.